-I found that when I pan-fry they dry out faster and they form a very tough outer crust, although gorgeous, a bit tough to bite into.
+I found that when I pan-fry, they dry out faster, forming a very tough outer crust, although gorgeous, a bit tough to bite into.
 Not always cooking evenly.

 My personal experience is that the baked meatballs are more evenly and stay super tender.

 Super easy and light.
 Brown the garlic in the oil and then remove.
 Add the tomatoes gently to the hot oil, season, and cook for 20-30 minutes.
 I love light homemade sauces.

 When it comes to tomato sauce, as you know, there are so many to choose from.
 I was raised with light Italian sauces that I enjoyed all my life in Italy.

 One easy way to enjoy your fresh tomatoes is to cut them in half, remove all the internal seeds and then grate the meaty interior part of the tomato.